Mantas Savėnas

 Mantas Savėnas (born 27 August 1982) is a former Lithuanian professional footballer who played as a midfielder.
 He is currently a coach for FK Panevėžys.

-Savėnas represented Lithuania at under-21 level before establishing himself as a regular player in the Lithuanian national team.
+Savėnas represented Lithuania at under-21 level before establishing himself as a regular player in the Lithuania national team.

 In the 2005 season Savėnas became Lithuanian A Lyga top scorer with 27 goals and was voted best player in Lithuania, receiving 177 from 200 votes.
 Following the 2013 season Savenas was voted as the Daugava Rīga best player of the season.
 In 2014, he was the club's top scorer with 10 goals in 30 appearances.